Construction Scheduling: what is it used for and how is it prepared?

-Schedule of works in the construction industry: What are they used for and how are they prepared using a software?
+Construction Scheduling: What is it used for and how is it prepared using a software?

-The schedule of works in the construction industry is a diagram which has the function of defining the distribution of costs and the various work sections in time.
+The construction scheduling is a diagram which has the function of defining the distribution of costs and the various work sections in time.

 In a simplified way, the time schedule can be achieved by drawing up a two-column table in which we have: